 - Shape each of the pieces into a large round patty.

-- Brown the patties in a heated cast iron skillet, 4-5 minutes per side.
-No added oil needed!
+- If cooking on the stovetop, heat a cast iron skillet over medium heat.
+Brown the patties for 4-5 minutes per side.
+No added oil is needed!

-- When browned, plate the sausage patties.
-Add the sliced peaches to the plates as well.
+- Plate the cooked sausage patties.
+Add the sliced peaches or other fruits to the plates as well.

-- Fry the 8 eggs in the pork fat left in the skillet.
+- Fry the 8 eggs in the cast iron skillet, using the pork fat left in the skillet or the air fryer.
 You may want to set aside some of the pork fat, since you will likely need to cook the eggs in several batches.